Menu Close

 More than Marx’s followers, Marx’s opponents understood the message of Marx.

-Message of Marx.
+A] Message of Marx

 Marx himself knew that communism is a utopia.
 He only wanted to make capitalism humane.
 The western world understood Marx, incorporated the concern of social and economic equality, it has given rise to the concept of welfare state.